-Originally from Oregon, Dr. Ross teaches in the Sport Business Management program at FSC.
-As a professional, Dr. Ross has previously worked in marketing, promotions, and event management in NCAA Division I athletics as well as professional men's and women's soccer.
-He has also volunteered his time for Nike and as a water polo coach.
+Dr. Ross teaches in the Sport Business Management program at FSC.
+As a professional, he has previously worked in marketing, promotions, and event management in NCAA Division I athletics as well as professional men's and women’s soccer.
+He has also volunteered his time in sportswear product testing and as a water polo coach.

-Dr. Ross' research interests focus on environmental sustainability in sport with a particular focus on the Olympic Games, venue management, and organizational theories.
+Dr. Ross’ research interests mainly focus on sport ecology with a particular focus on venue management and the Olympic Games.
 This research has brought him to the International Olympic Committee headquarters and the International Olympic Academy.
-One of his papers has also been catalogued by the International Olympic Committee Library.
-He is a member of the Sport Ecology Group, the North American Society for Sport Management, and the International Association for Venue Managers.
+Dr. Ross’ work has been published in several impactful journals including Event Management, Managing Sport and Leisure, and Sport in Society, and has been featured in popular press articles from the BBC and Front Office Sports.
+He is a member of the Sport Ecology Group and the North American Society for Sport Management.

 PhD in Sport and Entertainment Management, University of South Carolina, Columbia, SC, August 2019

 Seminar in Olympic Studies, International Olympic Academy, Olympia, Greece, September 2016

 MS in Kinesiology, University of Georgia, Athens, GA, August 2016

 Zhou, R., Ross, W. J., Pu, H., Kim, J., Kim, C., Kaplanidou, K., & Leopkey, B. (2021).
 Exploring partnerships in sport event delivery.
 Event Management, 1(aop), 1-46.